GeekyGhost/Concactenator/README.md

 The output video will be saved in .mp4 format.
 The output video will have the same resolution as the input images.

 note: All images must be the same resolution.
 WIP, not responsible or liable and all that jazz.
-Simple script in python with tinker UI.
+Simple script in python with tkinter UI.

 note 2: You can modify the run.bat file how you like, I'm just forgetful and lazy.
 This just makes it easy on me lol.